-Web member- Secondary members of a truss contained between chords, usually configured diagonally.
+Web member- Secondary members of a steel ot wood truss contained between chords, usually configured diagonally.

 Wind load- Horizontal and vertical pressure imposed on a structure by the wind.
+The Wind Pressure is proportional to the Speed Squared (for twice the speed there is four times the pressure)